5 Easy A/B Test Ideas To Get You Started on Conversion Rate Optimization

-Internet is littered with posts that simply ask you to go ahead and test this CTA or that headline.
-It’s important to bear in mind that the best performing A/B tests are ones that are planned and executed well — using the scientific method.
+The Internet is littered with posts that ask you to go ahead and test this CTA or that headline.
+It’s essential to remember that the best-performing A/B tests are planned and executed well — using the scientific method.

 A/B testing comes at the experiment stage of the scientific method.
 Without such a process, testing becomes a spray-and-pray tactic that yields little dividend.

-Without further ado, here are 5 easy A/B test ideas to give you direction and a glimpse of the many possibilities.
+Without further ado, here are five easy A/B test ideas to give you direction and a glimpse of the many possibilities.

-Let’s start off with this element (some say the most important) that you should consider testing.
-This should be your launching pad in the A/B testing realm, as headlines act as a doorway, a welcome mat, that all visitors must cross.
+Let’s start with headline copy testing, which should be your launching pad in the A/B testing realm, as headlines are a doorway, a welcome mat, that all visitors must cross.

-For instance, a company called Monthly 1K wanted to increase the amount of visitors purchasing their online courses.
-They decided to test if they simply changed how the headline was presented, it would lead to better conversions.
+For instance, a company called Monthly 1K wanted to increase the number of visitors purchasing their online courses.
+They decided to test if they change the presentation of the headline; it would lead to better conversions.
 The original headline they presented was “How to Make a $1000 a Month Business”.
 The second headline excluded the dollar sign.
 The results were crystal clear, providing an actual dollar amount resulted in a higher conversion rate.
 Visitors were able to visualize themselves making a dollar amount rather than just the number value.
-Showcase the value of your products, that’s the only thing visitors will every pay for.
+Showcase the value of your products; that’s the only thing visitors will ever pay for.

-The color of your words, calls to action and the purchase buttons are examples of how simple changes (single or multiple) can have a huge effect on conversion rates.
-Say, you have a scenario where your call to action prompts visitors to click through to a “make an appointment” form.
-You test your calls to actions with a red button in the control version and a green button in the variation.
+The color of your words, calls to action, and the purchase buttons are examples of how simple changes (single or multiple) can hugely affect conversion rates.
+Say you have a scenario where your call to action prompts visitors to click on a “make an appointment” form.
+You test your calls to action with a red button in the control version and a green button in the variation.
 You discover that more visitors were clicking through to the appointment form with the green CTA.
-By changing your CTA to green your appointment bookings surge.
+By changing your CTA to green, your appointment bookings surge.
 Changing your CTA to a different color won’t work in every situation, but since you’re testing it with your live visitors, you can see firsthand what makes them click.

-Take a look at the case study below on how a color change can have a positive effect on conversion rate.
+Take a look at the case study below on how a color change can positively affect conversion rate.
 Here the color change was done in conjunction with a button design change.
 The combination of the two led to a nice conversion increase.
 This particular online seller realized a gain of over 35% in cart additions.

 This is where all the magic happens.
-You’ve gotten visitors to this point.
-You want them to click and your team have come up with 12 different CTA buttons with different combinations of wording, colors and fonts.
+You’ve gotten visitors to your CTA.
+You want them to click, and your team has come up with 12 different CTA buttons with different combinations of wording, colors, and fonts.

 Sometimes, all those things do not play much of a role.
 Often, it’s just the wording on a call to action, not a time-consuming redesign or color change.
 A key takeaway from the example below is offering the user value.
 You are offering them something in return for a click on the button.

-Your landing pages should inspire users to take action, whether it be signing up for your blog, booking an appointment, downloading content or buying a product.
-There are a number of sub-elements you should take into consideration when testing variations of your CTA.
+Your landing pages should inspire users to take action, whether signing up for your blog, booking an appointment, downloading content, or buying a product.
+There are several sub-elements you should take into consideration when testing variations of your CTA.